coston/aws-sso-auto-credentials/README.md

 - **Easy setup**: Interactive prompts guide you through the configuration process
 - **Minimal configuration**: Works in under 5 minutes with minimal input required

+## Demo

+A web-based demonstration of the tool is available online at [coston.github.io/aws-sso-auto-credentials/](https://coston.github.io/aws-sso-auto-credentials/) or in the `demo` directory.

+To view the demo locally:

+1. Open the `demo/index.html` file in your web browser
+2. Follow the simulated terminal interaction to see how the tool works
+3. View the explanation of each step and the generated files

 ## Installation

 ### Global Installation